wp-plugins/sgr-nextpage-titles/readme.txt

 == Changelog ==

+= 0.93 =
+* New Features *
+	* Now you can configurate some summary appearance options.
+The admin menu is under "Settings".

 = 0.92 =
 * Bug fix:
 	* Now returns 404 error if the requested page number doesn't exists.
 It works also if the requested page is 1, because the real permalink is the base one.